Page updated May 18th, 2019.

-These conditions are ideal to set up a Perpetual Salt Fountain, an oceanographic curiosity, as first described by Henry Stommel et al. in 1956.
-If you put a vertical pipe between two layers, and pump it up until the pipe is full with the colder deep water, you can stop pumping and the up flow will last perpetually, without any other energy spending.
+These conditions are ideal to set up a Perpetual Salt Fountain, an "oceanographic curiosity", as first described by Henry Stommel et al. in 1956.
+If you have a warm and salty water mass above a colder and fresher one, put a vertical pipe between this two layers, pump it up until the pipe is full with the deep water, and then you can stop pumping.
+The up flow will last perpetually, without any other external energy spending.
 This is due to the fact that the heat difference between the water masses is conducted through the pipe walls, but the salinity difference remains unchanged.
 This property has been recently validated on open sea by Shigenao Maruyama et al. from the Institute of Fluid Science, TOHOKU University.
-In our previous exemple, we have very salty and warm water above very little salted and colder water.
+In our previous example, we have very salty and warm water above very little salted and colder water.
 The salinity having the largest influence on density, the salt fountain should be very strong.
 Here is our solution to bring nutrients up without energy spending.

-A last issue is the needed energy supply so far away from the cost.
+A last issue is the needed energy supply so far away from the continent.
 Overlooking fossil fuels which have no more real future, let us have a look on renewable powers.

-Current power: needs a very strong current which is better to avoid.
+- Current power: marine turbines need a very strong current to be efficient and it is better to avoid it in our case .

 What else ?
-Geothermal energy on high seas !
+I think on Earth's internal heat power.
+Yes, geothermal energy on high seas !

-Why not, being located above an extinct volcanoe, rising up from the seafloor almost to the surface ?
+Why not, being located just above an extinct volcano, rising up from the seafloor almost to the surface.

 I managed to found a suitable guyot in the Vitoria Trindade Chain, east of Brazil, the Davis Bank.
 It rises from 4000 meters on the sea floor to less than 50 meters depth (160 feet), and has a very large flat top, around 90000 hectares (222000 acres).
 In the tropical southwest Atlantic, it is the only known suitable seamount, which does not belong (yet) to a national Exclusive Economic Zone (EEZ).